 - Scientific jargons: Authors are expected to use (but not overuse) the jargons and vocabulary common to their fields of study.
 This use of jargons is fine, as long as they are explained in the text for readers not familiar with the field.

-All the references used for the text should be listed alphabetically in the end of the manuscript.
+All the references used for the text should be listed alphabetically at the end of the manuscript.
 Preferably (although this is up to each author), the references should also appear in the main text as:

 - “Smith (2001) said…”